CyberMiles/blog/content/post/20190604-fairplay-en.md

 Of course, you can also browse or search for FairPlay drawings by keywords or CMT address directly in the FairPlay DApp.
 This is a key milestone to CyberMiles' decentralized e-commerce marketplace.

-FairPlay prize drawing is fair, fully automated, transparent, and decentralized.9 All you need is the [CMT Wallet](https://cybermiles.io/blockchain-infrastructure/cmt-wallet/) mobile application.
+FairPlay prize drawing is fair, fully automated, transparent, and decentralized.
+All you need is the [CMT Wallet](https://cybermiles.io/blockchain-infrastructure/cmt-wallet/) mobile application.
 You do not need CMTs or any other cryptocurrency to participate.

 * *Fair*: The drawing is done by a random number generator in the CyberMiles Virtual Machine.
 The [secure random number generator](https://www.litylang.org/rand/) is a key innovation of CyberMiles.
 * *Automated*: Once started, the drawing is done completely by a untrusted network of computers without human intervention.